-The graduate program commences in the Fall semester and the application deadline is February 1 of the same year (eight months prior to the program start date).
-The formal application process is through the School of Graduate Studies, but at the same time prospective applicants are encouraged to correspond with the department in order to obtain further details of the program.
+The graduate program commences in the Fall semester and the application deadline is January 31 of the same year (eight months prior to the program start date).
+The formal application process is through the School of Graduate Studies.

 Before applying, make sure that we are able to offer the kind of program that you need; in particular check that there is at least one faculty member who specializes in your area of interest.
-We would be happy to discuss your interests with you by email.
+You can do this by reading our faculty member profiles.
 Our focus is on core areas of Linguistics.
 We do not offer a program in English as a Second Language (ESL).
 Please refer to the 'people' and 'research' sections of our website for more information about what we do at Memorial.

 Admittance to the PhD program requires an MA in Linguistics, with completion of core courses in syntax and phonology.

 Admittance to the MA program requires a BA major in Linguistics (or equivalent).
 Applicants without a Linguistics major may be considered for entry to the MA upon successful completion of an equivalent number of courses.